-We were contacted by Hazel, a 43 year old administration officer, in May 2008.
-In 2004, she had slipped on a spillage of liquid at work, which had caused her to fall to the floor, fracturing her ankle.
+We were contacted by Hazel, a 43-year-old administration officer, in May 2018.
+In 2014, she had slipped on a spillage of liquid at work, which had caused her to fall to the floor, fracturing her ankle.

-Her employer had admitted liability for causing the initial fall, but disputed any link between the fall and the symptoms of CRPS that she was now suffering.
+Her employer had admitted liability for causing the initial fall but disputed any link between the fall and the symptoms of CRPS.
 Her solicitors did not consider it necessary to obtain her medical records and simply requested a third party medical agency to obtain a report from an orthopaedic surgeon.
-The orthopaedic surgeon was very dismissive of her condition and his opinion was that there was no causal link between her current symptoms and the accident at work.
+He was very dismissive of her condition and his opinion was that there was no causal link between her current symptoms and the accident at work.

-However, the Defendant would not accept the opinion of our expert in pain medicine and obtained their own report.
-The opinion of their own pain management consultant was somewhat more optimistic, particularly in terms of Hazel’s ability to work in the future.
-However, following a joint discussion between the two pain medicine consultants, the expert instructed by the Defendant conceded that Hazel would indeed have significant difficulties in holding down anything other than part time employment in the future.
+Following a joint discussion between the two pain medicine consultants, the expert instructed by the defendant conceded that Hazel would indeed have significant difficulties in holding down anything other than part-time employment in the future.